 This Eastlake Victorian home was built in 1891 for James F. Crawford, a lumberman.

 James Crawford was born on April 26, 1841 in Ralls County, Missouri.
-He served in the Confederate Army for a time during the Civil War.
-He served under Colonel Brace, but was captured and put in a St. Louis prison for ten weeks.
+He served in the Confederate Army during the Civil War.
+He served under Colonel Brace in the 3rd Regiment of the Missouri Calvary State Guard.
+He was captured and put in a St. Louis prison for ten weeks.
 He was eventually released after making an oath not to take up arms again.
 In 1867, he joined Stark, Barnett, and Co. who ran Pike County Nurseries in Louisiana.
-He worked for them for six years before moving to Vandalia, Missouri where he was a member of the firm Canter & Crawford.
-In 1879, he opened a lumberyard there.
+He worked for the company for six years before moving to Vandalia, Missouri where he was a member of the firm Canter & Crawford.
+In 1879, he opened a lumberyard in Vandalia.

 James F. Crawford married Margaret D. Barnett, daughter of Joseph and Mary Fry Barnett, on October 12, 1865.
 They had five children together: Ernest, born December 15, 1867; Homer, born February 19, 1870; Willie, born August 27, 1872, and died February 3, 1874; Mabel, born March 13, 1876; and Lillian born August 25, 1888 and died April 1, 1891.
 1

 As you can see, the upper level is covered with shingles of fish scale and diamond shapes.
 The carpentry work on the home was extensive.
-The following appeared in the Louisiana Press Journal on April 7, 1891:
+The following description appeared in the Louisiana Press Journal on April 7, 1891:

 Lloyd Crow Stark was born to Clarence McDowell and Lilly Crow Stark on November 23, 1886.
 He attended the U.S. Naval Academy in Annapolis from 1904-1908.
 In 1911, he returned to Louisiana to serve as the Vice- President and General Manager of Stark Bros.
 Nursery.
 When WWI broke out, he resigned from Stark Bros. and applied for reinstatement as an officer in the Navy.
 He accepted an offer to teach field artillery at the First Officer’s Training Camp at Fort Meyer, Virginia.
 He later served as a Major in the 315th Field Artillery of the U.S. Army in France.
 3